tawangithub/DAppGiftCardContractDemo/README.md

 # Demo DApp GiftCard

+Note: This project requires Node.js version 18.17.1 or higher to run properly.

 This project demonstrates a concept of minting, trading including the redemption of the dApp giftCard with the compatibility with ERC721 token.
-To try to deploy smart contract on your localhost please follow the below step Try running some of the following tasks:
+To try to deploy smart contract on your localhost please follow the below steps Try running some of the following tasks:

 For Yarn (recommended)